-proposed activities

-Location Description Throughout the City of Austin

-Planned Activities This program provides funding for and information on providers for week day, overnight and weekend child care services for essential workers.
-It also promotes continuity of child care for children - a critical factor of quality in early care and education, and to prevent disruptions - which hinders family capacity to gain or maintain earnings.
-Additionally this funding strategy ensures that children receive consistent quality child care services, which helps prepare them to enter kindergarten to succeed.

-5 Project Name ESG21 City of Austin
+Project Title ESG22 City of Austin

+Project ID 4

-Target Area Throughout the City of Austin
+Target Areas Throughout the City of Austin

-Goals Supported Homeless Assistance
+Annual Goals Supported Homeless Assistance

-Needs Addressed Homeless Assistance
+Priority Need(s) Addressed Homeless Assistance

-Funding ESG: \$669,870

-Description The Rapid Re-Housing program provides housing location, housing stability case management and direct financial assistance to rapidly rehouse qualifying homeless persons.
-ARCH Shelter Operating and Maintenance: APH contracts with a private nonprofit organization to operate the Austin Resource Center for the Homeless (ARCH.)
-All clients served in the ARCH FY 2021-22 Action Plan have low- to moderate-income and are at or below 50% of MFI.
+Description ARCH Shelter Operating and Maintenance: APH contracts with a private nonprofit organization to operate the Austin Resource Center for the Homeless (ARCH.)
+All clients served in the ARCH FY 2022-23 Action Plan have low- to moderate-income and are at or below 50% of MFI.
 Emergency Solutions Grant (ESG) funds are used to provide maintenance and operations for this program.
-In 2018-19 APH completed the ARCH shelter agreement, and worked with the National Alliance to End Homelessness to redesign the shelter programs, which resulted in a reduction of shelter beds from 160 to 130.
-Capacity at the ARCH has been further reduced to offer 50 beds during COVID in order to keep participants and staff safe and to comply with CDC's social distancing guidelines.
+In 2018-19 APH completed the ARCH shelter agreement and worked with the National Alliance to End Homelessness to redesign the shelter programs, which resulted in a reduction of shelter beds from 160 to 130.
+Capacity at the ARCH has been further reduced to offer 50 beds during the pandemic in order to keep participants and staff safe and to comply with CDC social distancing guidelines.
 Also, the Day Resource Center services are now only available to shelter clients.
 The ARCH provides emergency shelter, case management, and day resource services to homeless adult males.
 In addition, ARCH houses a Health Clinic through CommUnity Care.
-Rapid Rehousing programs: There are three ESG-funded rapid rehousing programs connecting homeless individuals referred through Coordinated Entry system with safe and stable housing: 1) Communicable Disease Unit of Austin Public Health (targeted to

-Target Date homeless persons with HIV/AIDS); 2) Downtown Austin Community Court; and 3) Front Steps (preference population of persons experiencing homelessness residing at the ARCH).
+Rapid Rehousing programs: There are currently two ESG-funded rapid rehousing programs connecting homeless individuals referred through Coordinated Entry system with safe and stable housing: The Communicable Disease Unit of Austin Public Health (targeted to homeless persons with HIV/AIDS); And the Downtown Austin Community Court.
+The rapid rehousing funding previously dedicated to the Front Steps program is up for Request for Proposal and those funds may serve within either the Shelter or Rapid rehousing categories depending on the applications submitted.
 HMIS funding will support HMIS licenses at all three ESG-funded programs: Communicable Disease Unit, Downtown Austin Community Court and Front Steps.
 This project also includes funding for administration.

+Target Date 09/30/23

+Expected Resources ESG: \$668,074

-Estimate the number and type of families that will benefit from the proposed activities 9/30/2022 Formula: Homeless Person Overnight Shelter: 1,245 Persons Assisted; Tenant-based rental assistance/Rapid Re-housing: 108 Households Assisted Location Description Throughout the City of Austin Planned Activities ARCH Shelter Operating and Maintenance: The ARCH will serve individuals with its Night Sleeping and Day Resource Program.
+Estimate the number and types of families that will benefit from the proposed activities Homeless Person Overnight Shelter: 1,245 Tenant-based rental assistance/Rapid Re-housing: 108

+Location Description Throughout the City of Austin

+Planned Activities ARCH Shelter Operating and Maintenance: The ARCH will serve individuals with its Night Sleeping and Day Resource Program.
 All clients will be entered into the Homeless Management Information Systems database.
-The Rapid Re-Housing program provides housing location, housing stability case management and direct financial assistance to rapidly rehouse homeless persons who are receiving services from ESG-funded programs at the Communicable Disease Unit, Austin Resource Center for the Homeless and Downtown Austin Community Court.
+The Rapid Re-Housing program provides housing location, housing stability case management and direct financial assistance to rapidly rehouse homeless persons who are receiving services from ESG-funded programs at the Communicable Disease Unit, and the Downtown Austin Community Court.
 HMIS funding will support 42 HMIS licenses at all three ESG-funded programs: Communicable Disease Unit, Downtown Austin Community Court and Front Steps ARCH.
-Administration: all of the above.
-6 Project Name ESG-CV 1) Rapid Rehousing Relocation and Stabilization Services; 2) HMIS; 3) Emergency Shelter Target Area Throughout the City of Austin Goals Supported Homeless Needs Addressed Homeless Funding Emergency Solutions Grant - CARES: \$7,859,249
+Administration activities will support all of the above.